-It’s important to strike a balance between a high-level overview versus granular details.
+Strike a balance between a high-level overview versus granular details.
 Most board members will require a high-level strategic presentation accompanied by some detail when needed, but more granularity should be reserved for answering specific questions or moving the topic to special committees.
-Don’t bore your members with meaningless drivel or worthless presentations.
-Rather, be crisp in your delivery and be specific about the issues at hand.
+Be crisp in your delivery and be specific about the issues at hand.
 By all means, be prepared to answer specific questions with granular details, but leave these details out until interest requires it.

-It should be obvious, but board members should enjoy coming to board meetings, not dread them.
-Make the meeting meaningful, productive and, if possible, enjoyable.
-If your board members dread attending your meeting, they will most likely show up in a bad mood.
+Board members should enjoy coming to board meetings, not dread them.
+Make the meeting meaningful, productive, and enjoyable.
+If your board members dread attending your meeting, they may show up in a bad mood.
 These moods can bring out the worst in people, and that is probably not what you want waiting for you when you arrive at the meeting.

 #3 KEEP COMMUNICATIONS TRANSPARENT

 The most surefire way to create a dysfunctional relationship with your board is to not fully disclose the background and preparation that has preceded important decisions.
 This is particularly the case for decisions that are time-sensitive.
 No one likes to be surprised, and no one wants to feel like they are being backed into a corner.

 When important decisions need to be made, early and continuous communication with the board is paramount.
 Include them in discussions and leave time for questions and answers.
 Don’t assume that because one director is on board that everyone else is.
 Keep directors informed about key issues between meetings.
 Don’t make assumptions about what they know.
 Be transparent and share both the good news and the bad.
 If the board learns bad news about the project before you tell them, then you may lose their confidence.